WilliamVenner/state-department/README.md

 assert_eq!(foo.bar, 42);

-// Make sure we're not holding a reference to the state. drop(foo);
+// Make sure we're not holding a reference to the state (via `foo`). drop(foo);

 // Gracefully drop the global state.